m-t-abbasi/Hybrid-GCN-Air-Quality-Prediction/README.md

-# Contribution
+## Contribution

-Contributions are always welcome!
-Make an individual pull request for each suggestion.
+Your contributions are invaluable!
+We encourage you to share your insights by submitting individual pull requests for each suggestion.

-# Content
+## Content Overview

+## Explore the Timeline:
 <ul>
     <li><a href="#2019">2019</a></li>
     <li><a href="#2020">2020</a></li>